-Indeed, athletes emphasised the need to plan the pregnancy around major events and training schedules to ensure they were present for the birth of their child and to support their partner postpartum.
-This often led to athletes feeling a pressure to conceive within a specific and relatively short window of time and a sense of needing to balance their commitment to key performance events with the unpredictability and limits of conception.

-"I was looking at the diary being like well, if we want a baby, we're going to have to try and plan it so that it arrives here so that I'm home because we don't get paternity leave.
+Indeed, athletes emphasised the need to plan the pregnancy around major events and training schedules to also on the WCP was perceived as particularly difficult. ensure they were present for the birth of their child and to support their partner postpartum.
+This often led to athletes feeling a pressure to conceive within a specific and relatively short window of time and a sense of needing to balance their commitment to key performance events with the unpredictability and limits plan it so that it arrives here so that I'm home because we don't get paternity leave.
 I wanted to try and time it where the baby arrived in my off season so that I could spend the majority of the three week learning how to become a dad or enjoying those experiences."